Choosing the right A-level subjects

 If you do not enjoy studying a subject (most of the time at least), it is demoralising and difficult to do well.
 In the sixth-form you want to be stimulated, not bored, and if you enjoy the work you will probably get a good grade in the exam, though the opposite isn’t always true.

-In thinking about whether you will enjoy a subject you should consider two things about it: the content of the subject and the skills it requires.
+In thinking about whether you will enjoy a subject you should consider two things: the content of the subject and the skills it requires.
 You should have a real interest in the content - the things that you learn about - but you should also be confident that you have or can develop the skills that the subject requires.
 Each subject involves a different mixture of activities.
 One subject might require a lot of learning detail, another might require a lot of independent reading, some subjects involve a lot of essay writing, others a lot of creativity.
 Each of these activities requires skills you may or may not enjoy.
 The way a subject is assessed might also be important to you, particularly if assessment involves a lot of project work.

 Beware of taking a subject just because ‘it sounds interesting’.
 Check it out carefully.
 Finding out more about a subject is essential if you haven’t studied it before, but it is also important to review subjects you are familiar with - they are likely to change significantly as you move from GCSE to A level.